Hammersmith Bridge: Origins

 In order to increase profits, the company built a floating steamboat pier to the downstream side of the suspension pier closest to Barnes.

 By the 1870s, the bridge was no longer strong enough to support the weight of heavy traffic and the owners were alarmed in 1870 when 11,000 to 12,000 people crowded onto the bridge to watch the University Boat Race, which passes underneath just before the halfway point of its 4+1/4 mi course.

-The Metropolitan Board of Works purchased the bridge from the Hammersmith Bridge Company in 1880 under the Metropolis Toll Bridges Act 1877, and transferred the approach roads to the local authorities (Fulham District Board of Works and the Parish of Barnes).
+The Metropolitan Board of Works purchased the bridge from the Hammersmith Bridge Company in 1880 under the Metropolis Toll Bridges Act 1877 (40 & 41 Vict. c. xcix), and transferred the approach roads to the local authorities (Fulham District Board of Works and the Parish of Barnes).
 The tolls were removed from the bridge on 26 June 1880.

-There were no immediate plans to replace the bridge, which remained sound, until a boat collided with it in 1882 causing damage, and leading to an Act of Parliament in 1883 authorising the construction of a replacement.
+There were no immediate plans to replace the bridge, which remained sound, until a boat collided with it in 1882 causing damage, and leading to the Metropolitan Board of Works (Bridges, &c.)
+Act 1883 that authorised the construction of a replacement.
 In 1884 a temporary bridge was put up to allow a more limited cross-river traffic while a replacement was constructed.

 1880s construction

+The current Hammersmith Bridge was designed by Sir Joseph Bazalgette and rests on the same pier foundations constructed for Tierney Clark's original structure.
+As built, the carriageway was 27 feet 2 inches wide, narrowing to 19 feet 9 inches between the towers, with two footways of 5 feet 10 inches.
+The maximum headway above high water was 15 feet 1 inch.